strid3r21/BeeS3/Code/micro-python/firmware/README.md

 esptool --chip esp32s3 --port COMxxx erase_flash
 ```

-Now download the version of the firmware you would like to install from the options below.
+#Now download the version of the firmware you would like to install from the options below.

-#Flash
 ### Linux
 ```bash
 esptool.py --chip esp32s3 --port /dev/ttyACM0 write_flash -z 0 firmware.bin